 When the friendly staff at Encounter Mara heard I was heading to Tanzania they said I may see some of the Serengeti wildebeest migration.
 Perfect.
 When I arrived at Chaka Camp in the Ngorongoro Crater Conservation area we were told otherwise.
 The consistently in what we had heard about the Serengeti wildebeest migration was about the same as asking if it was it peak or low tourists season.
 We never got a straight answer on that one either but I suppose it is because they go hand-in-hand.

 On the Edge

-During our final game drive at Chaka Camp we took a cruise along the Ngorongoro Crater Conservation area and Serengeti boarder.
+During our final game drive at Chaka Camp, we took a cruise along the Ngorongoro Crater Conservation area and Serengeti border.
 To cross over into the Serengeti would have meant additional fees but we physically got as close as we could get.
 It was there and then we experienced a sample of the Serengeti wildebeest migrations – and it was pretty epic.